Mateushga1/AIoT-Guidebook/README.md

 The goal of this tutorial is to design various Internet of Things (IoT) applications through experimentation, creation, and validation of functional projects.
 By combining technological insights with practical, hands-on project-based learning, you will gain a comprehensive understanding of the components that make up a connected system, ranging from sensor selection to data processing in cloud and Artificial Intelligence (AI).

-We will utilize different electronic development boards along with two development environments: MBed OS and STM32CubeIDE.
+We will use different electronic development boards along with two development environments: MBed OS and STM32CubeIDE.
 Each section of this tutorial will be dedicated to teaching essential concepts of both development environments, IoT implementations, ThingSpeak cloud, and embedded AI.
 These tutorials are designed to inspire you to implement your own projects.

 This material covers several key areas.
 First, it focuses on electronic design and integration, involving the selection and integration of sensors and other electronic components.
 Next, it addresses processing and communication, which includes programming in C, processing on the embedded board, and implementing communication protocols.
 The tutorial also delves into the implementation of AI, where you will learn to use pre-trained AI models in your embedded projects.
 Finally, it also explores data processing and application on a server via ThingSpeak, covering data handling and visualization on a cloud-based server.